 - Window maintenance and repairs

-In summary the domestic trade sector has a number of restrictions under level 5 but much of the activity within it could be interpreted as 'Essential' services and continue to work during this period.
+In summary, the domestic trade sector has a number of restrictions under level 5, but many trades could be interpreted as 'Essential' services and continue to work during this period.

 With that all said, it is however important for all within the sector to respect the bigger picture - Level 5 restrictions have been introduced to stem the spread of the Covid-19 pandemic and as such we all have a role to play.
 In assessing whether or not your business continues to work during this period we would urge all parties to observe the specific HSE guidelines and only work where safe to do so.

 Government statement on essential services under level 5 restrictions here.